Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 - Final [Project Report (German)](doc/dummydoc.txt).
 - [Technical Article (German)](https://www.ingenieur.de/fachmedien/wt-werkstattstechnik/fraunhofer-gesellschaft/leichtbau-datenvernetzung-fuer-additive-fertigung/) with focus on the design algorithm.

-## Organization of the research data
+## Organization of the semantic research data

 This repository is organized as follows
 - src: